bbc/tams/docs/appnotes/0017-reuse-of-ids.md

 That is to say, a system could represent a clip via a Source/Flow ID and a TimeRange.
 Alternatively, a new Flow may be created that re-uses the required Objects.
 If the clip is time-shifted, it will always be a different Flow with a different Flow ID and different Source ID.
-Weather clips are represented as Flows within TAMS or external to TAMS will be dependent on the need for re-use, and the scalability implication of the increased number of Flow/Source IDs for a given use-case/deployment.
+Whether clips are represented as Flows within TAMS or external to TAMS will be dependent on the need for re-use, and the scalability implication of the increased number of Flow/Source IDs for a given use-case/deployment.

 #### Authorization